revaturelabs/interviewquestions/Bigdata.md

 <details><summary> Show Answer </summary>

-- Only HadoopTraining.txt and #DataScienceTraining.txt will be processed for Mapreduce jobs because when we process a file (either in a directory or individual) in Hadoop using any FileInputFormat such as TextInputFormat, KeyValueInputFormat or SequenceFileInputFormat, we must confirm that none of files must have a hidden file prefix such as “_” or “.” because mapreduce FileInputFormat will by default uses hiddenFileFilter class to ignore all those files with these prefix in their name.
+- HadoopTraining.txt and will be processed for Mapreduce jobs ,when we process a file  in Hadoop using any FileInputFormat such as TextInputFormat, KeyValueInputFormat or SequenceFileInputFormat, we must confirm that none of files must have a hidden file prefix such as “_” or “.” because mapreduce is used to formate the FileInputFormat will by default uses hiddenFileFilter class to ignore all those files with these prefix in their name.

-- However, we can set our own custom filter such as FileInputFormat.setInputPathFilter to eliminate such criteria but remember, hiddenFileFilter is always active.

 </details>